-Individuals participating in the study were randomly assigned to an intensive-treatment group with a target SBP of 120 mm Hg or less or comparison group with a target SBP of 140 or less.
-At one year, the mean SBP in the intensive-treatment group was 121.4 mmHg compared to 136.2 in the group with a target of 140 or less.
+Individuals participating in the study were randomly assigned to an intensive treatment group with a target SBP of 120 mm Hg or less or a comparison group with a target SBP of 140 or less.
+At one year, the mean SBP in the intensive treatment group was 121.4 mmHg compared to 136.2 in the group with a target of 140 or less.

 Why is this study important?